February 6

 All-Clad D3 skillet with callouts

 How does the pan feel in your hand?
 Is the handle comfortable and easy to stabilize?
-Does the lid fit well?
+Does the lid fit?
 Are the lid handles easy to grasp?
-Are they pans shallow or deep?
+Are the pans shallow or deep?
 Is it easy to get a turner into the skillet?

 Do you like the looks of the cookware?